gravitonian/platform-sample-jar/README.md

   * Create new, slim and simply parent pom to set sensible defaults and profiles
     * Purge, functional/remote unit tests
     * Ensure that all functionality still works even without parent pom
-  * Look into all-in-one
-    * Biggest challenge is running and hot reloading
-      * Need to dynamically generate context.xml